OpenDreamKit/planetaryum-example-static/README.md

 ## How to contribute a notebook

-Make a pull request that adds the notebook to the repository.
+Make a pull request that adds the notebook to this repository.